Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-Methods that train models or recognize values from forms are modeled as long-running operations.
-The client exposes a `begin_<method-name>` method that returns an `LROPoller`.
+Methods that train models, recognize values from forms, or copy models are modeled as long-running operations.
+The client exposes a `begin_<method-name>` method that returns an `LROPoller` or `AsyncLROPoller`.
 Callers should wait for the operation to complete by calling `result()` on the operation returned from the `begin_<method-name>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#examples "Examples").

 ## Examples